Safety precautions when working with chemicals

 - Do not use chemicals for anything other than their intended purpose.

-- Cleanup your work space and surfaces at least once a shift to minimize contamination risks.
+- Cleanup your workspace and surfaces at least once a shift to minimize contamination risks.

 - Understand what to do during an emergency.
 This means knowing evacuation procedures, reporting procedures, what to do in the case of a fire or spill and during a medical emergency where a co-worker or yourself may have become injured or exposed to chemicals.